-Land Trust is entitled to seek expedited relief, ex parte if necessary; and shall not be required to post any bond applicable to a petition for such relief.
+Land Trust is entitled to seek expedited relief, ex parte if necessary, and shall not be required to post any bond applicable to a petition for such relief.

-- c.
+c.
 Costs of Enforcement.
-All reasonable costs incurred by Land Trust in enforcing this Easement against Owner, including, without limitation, costs of suit and reasonable attorneys' fees, experts' fees and any costs of restoration necessitated by Owner's violation of this Easement shall be borne by Owner; provided, however, that, if Owner ultimately prevails in a judicial enforcement action, Owner shall be entitled to reimbursement for costs of suit and reasonable attorneys' fees. - d.
+Should proceedings be brought to enforce or interpret any of the terms of this Easement, the prevailing party in any such proceedings shall be entitled to recover from the non-prevailing party its costs, including reasonable attorney's fees.

+d.
 Enforcement Decisions.
 Enforcement of this Easement is solely at the discretion of Land Trust.
-Forbearance by Land Trust to exercise its rights in the event of any breach of this Easement by Owner or other responsible person shall not be deemed or construed to be a waiver, estoppel or laches by Land Trust of such term or of any subsequent breach of the same or any other term of this Easement.
-Land Trust does not waive or forfeit the right to take any action necessary to assure compliance with this Easement by any delay or prior failure of Land Trust to discover a violation or initiate enforcement proceedings. - e.
+Forbearance in enforcing any violation of the covenants hereunder shall not destroy the covenant and shall not constitute or be construed as a waiver by Land Trust of its rights hereunder in the event of any subsequent violation of the same or another covenant.
+Enforcement of the terms and provisions of this Easement shall be at the discretion of Land Trust, and the failure of Land Trust to discover a violation or to take action hereunder shall not be deemed or construed to be a waiver of Land Trust's rights hereunder in the event of any subsequent breach of the same or any other term of this Easement or of any of Land Trust's rights under the same.
+No delay or omission by Land Trust in the exercise of any right or remedy upon any breach by Owner shall impair such right or remedy or be construed as a waiver.
+Owner hereby waives any defense of laches, estoppel, or prescription.

+e.
 Acts Beyond Owner's Control.
-Land Trust may not bring an action against Owner for any change to the Protected Property resulting from any of the following: - 1.
-Causes beyond Owner's control such as changes caused by fire, flood, storm, natural deterioration or the unauthorized acts of third parties; provided, that Owner shall take all reasonable actions consistent with those undertaken by a prudent landowner to prevent unauthorized acts by third parties that could significantly impair the Conservation Values. - 2.
-Reasonable actions taken in good faith under emergency conditions to prevent or mitigate damage resulting from such causes.
+Land Trust may not bring an action against Owner, nor require restoration, for any change to the Protected Property resulting from any of the following:

+1. Causes beyond Owner's control such as changes caused by fire, flood, storm, natural deterioration or the unauthorized acts of third parties; provided, that Owner shall take all reasonable actions consistent with those undertaken by a prudent landowner to prevent unauthorized acts by third parties that could significantly impair the Conservation Values.

+2. Reasonable actions taken in good faith under emergency conditions to prevent or mitigate damage resulting from such causes.